l-e-x/leos/modules/annotate/README.txt

 DEPLOYMENT
 --------------------------------------------------------------------------------

+Notes:
+    - To use Oracle database it is needed to create data source named 'jdbc/leosDB' (this name is referenced in 'anot-oracle.properies' file) and configure it against the Oracle database schema to be used for annotate.

 A) For TOMCAT
-    1) Create data source jdbc/leosDB for DB connections in context.xml.
-    2) Deploy the WAR server-{env}.war in TOMCAT with context root at '/annotate' with port 9099
+    1) Deploy the WAR annotate.war in TOMCAT with context root at '/annotate' with port 9099
-    3) Welcome page will be available at http://localhost:9099/annotate/app.html
+    2) Welcome page will be available at http://localhost:9099/annotate/app.html

 B) For WEBLOGIC
-    1) Create data source jdbc/leosDB for DB connections
-    2) Deploy the WAR server-{env}.war in Weblogic at port 9099
+    1) Deploy the WAR annotate.war in Weblogic at port 9099
-    3) Welcome page will be available at http://localhost:9099/annotate/app.html
+    2) Welcome page will be available at http://localhost:9099/annotate/app.html

 NOTES
 --------------------------------------------------------------------------------
 1) The server can work with Http/https both.
-2) Configurable properties are present at following places {annotate}/server/src/main/filters/common.properties {annotate}/server/src/main/filters/{env}.properties {annotate}/client/scripts/config.js
-	Above-mentioned port 9099 might have to be configured in the 'config.js' property file.
+2) Configurable properties are present at following places {annotate}/config/src/main/filters/common.properties {annotate}/config/src/main/filters/local.properties Above-mentioned port 9099 might have to be configured in the 'anot.properties' property file.
 3) When using Oracle, you may need to install oracle driver in MAVEN as this is not open source.
 4) When using Oracle, an entry for the default group needs to be created in the GROUPS table.
 The "Name" column of this group needs to coincide to the corres- ponding property in common.properties file (defaultgroup.name).